FriendsOfVictoire/WidgetGmap/README.md

         }
     }
 ```
-## KML
+##KML

-The widget generate a bug if the kml is upload on a local project.
+The widget generate a bug if the KML file is upload on a local project.
-You can test kml with [example](https://developers.google.com/maps/documentation/javascript/examples/layer-kml) given by google.
+You can test KML import with this [example](https://developers.google.com/maps/documentation/javascript/examples/layer-kml) given by Google.